magento/merchdocs/src/customers/account-dashboard-my-purchase-orders.md

 title: My Purchase Orders
 ---

+When Purchase Orders are enabled for a store, all orders are automatically created as Purchase Orders (PO).
 Company Users with Purchase Order permissions can create, edit and delete POs created by themselves and subordinate users.

 While logged into the store, click 'My Purchase Orders' on the Quick Link menu.